TiraLabra/Testing-and-rmq/README.md

 ## [Introduction to dependency injection](src/test/java/rmq/ui)

-How to do basic timing for performance tests
+How to do basic timing and analysis for performance tests

 ## [Performance testing](src/main/java/rmq/util)